-Judge Derek Hough saved Aldama and Chmerkovskiy but Bruno Tonioli picked Mai, 41, and Armstrong, 30, to keep for one more week.
-Carrie Ann Inaba broke the tie by choosing the television personality and her partner to stay.
+Judge Derek Hough saved Aldama and Chmerkovskiy, but Bruno Tonioli picked Mai and Armstrong to keep around for one more week.
+Carrie Ann Inaba broke the tie by choosing the TV personality and her partner to stay.

 Never miss a story — sign up for PEOPLE's free daily newsletter to stay up-to-date on the best of what PEOPLE has to offer, from juicy celebrity news to compelling human interest stories.

-Next week, the remaining contestants on DWTS will compete on the show's double elimination night.
+Next week, the remaining contestants will compete on the show's Double Elimination night.

 Dancing with the Stars airs Mondays (8 p.m.
 ET) on ABC.